Health Indicator Report of Drug Use - Needed but Not Receiving Treatment - Adults (18+) (NSDUH)

 Healthy People Objective: Increase the proportion of persons who need alcohol and/or illicit drug treatment and received specialty treatment for abuse or dependence in the past year: Illicit drug treatmentU.S.
 Target: 17.6 percent

-How Are We Doing?Since at least 2011-2012, there has been a trend of increasing unmet needs among adults (18+) seeking treatment for drug use.
-This trend started in 2009-2010 among those 18-26 years of age.
-In 2013-2014, 2.8% of all Alaska adults (18+) needed but were not receiving treatment for drug use, but the unmet need was most pronounced among those 18-26 years of age at 8.1% while only 1.7% among those 26+ years of age.
+How Are We Doing?For all age groups (18+, 18 to 25, 26+), there has been no significant change in the percentage of Alaskan adults needing but not receiving treatment for substance use disorders from 2002 to 2016.
+Alaskans aged 18 to 25 consistently have the greatest burden of individuals needing but not receiving treatment, with 8.3% of Alaskans 18 to 25 needing but not receiving treatment during 2015-2016 compared to 3.3% of Alaskans 18 and older and 2.4% of Alaskans 26 and older.
 Results should be interpreted with caution, as this indicator reflects a small number of individuals in the population.
 When state treatment infrastructure matches the demand (need) for illicit drug use treatment, this indicator will go down over time.
 A downward trend could suggest a decrease in illicit drug use disorders and/or an increase in Alaska's capacity for treatment services.
 Suspected downward trends in illicit drug use for youth and adults should be confirmed with additional data sources, such as Alaska's [http://dhss.alaska.gov/dph/Chronic/Pages/yrbs/yrbs.aspx Youth Risk Behavior Survey (YRBS)], [http://dhss.alaska.gov/dph/Chronic/Pages/brfss/default.aspx Behavioral Risk Factor Surveillance System (BRFSS)] results (respectively) and qualitative measures.